Finding the Oracle of Truth

 “Then how many words would you use to describe how stupid you’ve been?”

-“Fine, so I admit it, maybe six bandits was a few too many for me to arrest alone,” Kameko conceded.
+“Fine, so I admit it, maybe six bandits were a few too many for me to arrest alone,” Kameko conceded.
 “Which reminds me, I did all the work, so I still want the money.”

 “You’re lying there with a two-inch gash to your thick skull and all you can think about is the money?”